 Septic tanks.
 You would think operating one would be a simple, uniform process.
 Stuff goes in.
 It naturally separates.
 The cleaner content soaks away into the surrounding ground.
 The nasty stuff is periodically vacuumed out and taken away by a friendly tanker driver.
 Rinse (not literally) and repeat.
 In a nutshell, that is it.
-However, that’s doesn’t mean that there aren’t some leftfield ideas that can gain a surprising amount of traction.
-We’ve picked out some of the most egregious ones so you can avoid them.

 Suppliers that advertise septic tank worms normally position them as some sort of additive that will assist in the biological process and remove odours.
 Ignore for one moment that no credible evidence has been produced to confirm these claims.
 More importantly, what we, as humans, put into a septic tank is more than sufficient for any processes to occur and bacteria to grow.
 If there’s an issue with a septic tank or there are noticeable odours, worms just aren’t going to help.
 You’ll just now have a tank with noticeable odours and a worm colony.
 Performance issues and unpleasant smells are a sign of a problem with the tank.
-Get it inspected sooner rather than later.
+Get a septic tank inspection sooner rather than later.
 It could be a crack in the tank or a tree root coming through.
 Either way, you are far better advised to get to the bottom of the issue as it is not likely to fix itself and will only get worse.
 Don’t waste your time, money and effort chucking worms in.

 A dead chicken, a dead sheep, perhaps a small dead horse, there are plenty of old wives’ tales about what to throw into a septic tank to assist the growth of bacteria.
-Just like the worms, there is absolutely no need to deposit anything into a septic tank apart from what us humans produce.
+Just like the worms, there is absolutely no need to deposit anything into a septic tank apart from that which us humans produce.
 Without wishing to be needlessly graphic, foul and grey water from our toilets, dishwashers, washing machines, showers and baths will generate all that is needed for our septic tanks and sewage treatment plants to work.
-Throwing in dead creatures isn’t going to help and your tanker operator won’t appreciate having to spend his or her time dislodging bones and skulls from the suction pipe.
+Throwing in dead creatures isn’t going to help and your tanker operator won’t appreciate having to spend his or her time dislodging bones from the suction pipe.

 Many property owners are unaware that, typically, buildings insurance policies provide cover for damaged off mains drainage systems.